Do weak values capture the complete truth about the past of a quantum particle?: TSVF analysis of the gedanken experiment

-For a single photon, pre-selected in input port-$1$ had post selected in output port-$1$ after $t_{9}$, the weak values of projection operators at locations of weak measurements $w_1,w_2,\cdots,w_{10}$ shown in Figure~\ref{figure}(b) are detailed in Equation~(\ref{weak_values}).
-The values reveal that the probability of presence of the particle was of the order of $1$ at $w_3,w_5,$ and $w_7$ and of the order of first or higher powers of $\epsilon$ at the rest of the locations.
-Particularly, for port-$3$ and port-$4$, between $t_1$ and $t_2$, at least one of the forward and backward wave-functions vanishes to order of $\epsilon$.
-Thus, TSVF and Vaidman's criteria collectively, lead us to the conclusion: the presence of the photon in both the ports 3 and 4 was negligibly small.
-This results in a paradoxical situation where the claims of TSVF and standard formalism of quantum mechanics differ from each other.
+The story told by weak values is surprisingly different.
+For a single photon, pre-selected in input port-$1$ and post selected in output port-$1$, the weak values of projection operators at locations of weak measurements $w_1,w_2,\cdots,w_{10}$ shown in Figure~(\ref{figure_2}) are detailed in Equation~(\ref{weak_values}).
+The values reveal that the presence of the particle was of the order of $1$ at $w_3,w_5,$ and $w_7$ and of the order of first or higher powers of $\epsilon$ at the rest of the locations.
+Particularly, for port-$3$ and port-$4$, between $t_1$ and $t_2$, at least one of the forward and backward evolving wave-functions vanishes to order $\epsilon$ (see Figure~(\ref{figure_2}) for pictorial representation).
+To see contradiction between the conclusion drawn in subsection~\ref{4.2} and the prediction (retrodiction) of TSVF, let us consider following two cases: